gitslaton/HARIS/semantics.md

   * +, -, *, /
   * Takes two NUM expressions and returns another NUM expression that is the result of performing the arithmetic expression.
 * Boolean
-  * &&, ||
+  * AND, &&, OR ||
-  * Takes two BOOL expressions and returns another BOOL expression.
+  * Takes two BOOL expressions and returns another BOOL expression based upon the boolean comparison operator used.
 * Comparison & Equality
   * <, <=, =>, >, ==, !=
   * Takes two NUM expressions and returns a BOOL expression that is the result of performing the comparison between the two NUM expressions.